 DT500MAG: – The DYSPLA 2018 is happening at The Crypt Gallery?
 How is the venue?

 KAZIMIR: – The Crypt Gallery is one of London’s most unique and atmospheric exhibition spaces, and we are very excited about hosting our festival there.
-It is located in King’s Cross, underneath St. Pancras Church.
+It is located at King’s Cross, underneath St. Pancras Church.
 We programmed our films with the space in mind; therefore, it is no surprise that the festival films have themes of; death, religion, spirituality, birth, trauma, and the fight for existence.

 DT500MAG: – DYSPLA is the world’s first festival dedicated to screening the work of dyslexic and neurodivergent filmmakers.
 Could you explain more about that dedication?